Skin allergies in dogs

-- Feed them a special food recommended by your vet.
+- Feed them a diet specially designed for sensitive skin (recommended by your vet).

 Lifetime treatment costs for allergic skin disease can mount up to thousands of pounds so it’s very important to speak openly to your vet about your finances, the cost of treatment, as well as what you think is right for your dog.
 There is often more than one treatment option, so if one doesn’t work for you and your pet then your vet may be able to offer another.